Rumbula Massacre Holocaust Memorial, Latvia

 A visiting child left a stuffed dragon between two of the symbolic head stones behind the main memorial

 We had never heard of the Rumbula Massacre until we visited the Latvian Museum of the Occupation in Riga.
-(Great museum, terrible website, btw.)
 The museum itself is an eye opener to the terror the Latvian people were subjected to by both the Soviets and the Germans during and after World War II.
 The museum covers the period of 1939, when Latvia was occupied by the Soviet Union as part of Stalin's original agreement with Hitler to carve up Eastern Europe, until 1991 when Latvia was freed from the Soviet Union.

 When the Soviets first came in 1939, deportations of so called “wealthy” peasants to Siberia began almost immediately, as their land was confiscated and given to Russians.
 So, when Hitler abnegated his treaty with Stalin and invaded to the east, Latvia was quickly overrun by the Germans.
 After a year of Soviet rule, they were naively welcomed as liberators.